kubecost/docs/getting-started.md

 # Getting Started

-This page provides commonly used product configurations and recommended next steps for Kubecost once [installation](http://kubecost.com/install) is completed.
+This page provides commonly used product configurations and recommended next steps once Kubecost has been [installed](http://kubecost.com/install).

 __Configuration__
 [Using an existing Prometheus or Grafana installation](#custom-prom)